 This is where you input your monthly income and plan your entire month’s spending ahead of time.
 You set up budgeting categories and then allocate your income to those categories.

-Then you use the app to track your spending on a daily basis.
+Then you use the app to track your spending daily.
 If you have the free app, you manually enter your transactions.
-If you pay for EveryDollar Plus, you can link accounts and it'll automatically pull in transaction data.
-It's a very popular alternative to Quicken.
+If you pay for EveryDollar Plus, you can link accounts and it’ll automatically pull in transaction data.
+It’s a very popular alternative to Quicken.

 Setting Up EveryDollar